GNOME/gimp/devel-docs/README.md

 ### TODO: Core Contributors

+As a core dev, you can trigger .appimage, .flatpak standalone packages, .exe Windows installer or Microsoft Store/.msixbundle to be generated with the MR code as explained in [gitlab-mr.md](gitlab-mr.md).

 ### Directory structure of GIMP source tree

 GIMP source tree can be divided into the main application, libraries, plug-ins,